f1se4/portfolio/md/ecommerce/part3.md

     5844894             41.55
     dtype: float64

-# CONCLUSIONES
+# CONCLUSIONS

-La tendencia actual es plana en todas las métricas, lo que confirma la necesidad de las acciones de CRO.
+The current trend is flat across all metrics, confirming the need for CRO stocks.

-Tras el análisis realizado sobre los datos transaccionales se ha desarrollado un plan CRO de 12 iniciativas concretas organizadas en 5 grandes palancas de negocio que con alta probabilidad van a incrementar los baselines consiguiendo un incremento global de los ingresos del ecommerce.
+After the analysis carried out on the transactional data, a CRO plan has been developed with 12 specific initiatives organized into 5 major business levers that with a high probability will increase the baselines, achieving a global increase in ecommerce income.

 ## Baseline

-En cada sesión, de media:
+In each session, on average:

-* KPIs por sesión: Se ven 2.2 productos
+* KPIs per session: 2.2 products are viewed
-* KPIs por sesión: Se añaden 1.3 productos al carrito
+* KPIs per session: 1.3 products are added to the cart
-* KPIs por sesión: Se eliminan 0.9 productos del carrito
+* KPIs per session: 0.9 products are removed from the cart
-* KPIs por sesión: Se compran 0.3 productos
+* KPIs per session: 0.3 products are purchased
-* Venta cruzada: mediana de 5 productos por compra
+* Cross-selling: median of 5 products per purchase
-* Recurrencia: el 10% de los clientes vuelve a comprar tras el primer mes
+* Recurrence: 10% of customers buy again after the first month
-* Conversión: 60% de añadir al carrito sobre visualizaciones
+* Conversion: 60% add to cart on views
-* Conversión: 22% de compra sobre añadidos a carrito
+* Conversion: 22% of purchase on additions to cart
-* Conversión: 13% de compra sobre visualizaciones
+* Conversion: 13% purchase on views
-* Facturación media mensual: 125.000€
+* Average monthly turnover: €125,000

-## Acciones de incremento de visualizaciones
+## Actions to increase views

-1. Revisar las campañas de paid (generación y retargeting) para concentrar la inversión en franjas entre las 9 y las 13 y entre las 18 y las 20
+1. Review paid campaigns (generation and retargeting) to concentrate investment in slots between 9 a.m. and 1 p.m. and between 6 p.m. and 8 p.m.
-2. Concentrar la inversión del período navideño y post-navideño en la semana del black friday
+2. Concentrate the investment of the Christmas and post-Christmas period in the week of Black Friday
-3. Incrementar la inversión hasta llegar al CPA máximo en base al LTV que hemos identificado
+3. Increase the investment until reaching the maximum CPA based on the LTV that we have identified

-## Acciones de incremento de conversión
+## Conversion increase actions

-4. Preconfigurar la home con los productos identificados en los análisis most viewed y most sold.
+4. Preconfigure the home page with the products identified in the most viewed and most sold analysis.
-5. Trabajar sobre los productos con alta tasa de abandono de carrito
+5. Work on products with high cart abandonment rates
-6. Trabajar sobre los productos muy vistos pero poco comprados
+6. Work on products that are highly viewed but rarely purchased

-## Acciones de incremento de venta cruzada
+## Increase cross-sell actions

-7. La compra mediana incluye 5 productos
+7. The median purchase includes 5 products
-8. Incrementar este ratio mediante la recomendación en tiempo real con el nuevo recomendador
+8. Increase this ratio by recommending in real time with the new recommender

-## Acciones de incremento de frecuencia de compra
+## Actions to increase purchase frequency

-9. El 90% de los clientes sólo hace una compra
+9. 90% of customers only make one purchase
-10. Crear una newsletter periódica con el nuevo recomendador para incrementar la frecuencia de visita
+10. Create a regular newsletter with the new recommender to increase the frequency of visits
-11. Campañas promocionales sobre los segmentos top de la segmentación RFM
+11. Promotional campaigns on the top segments of the RFM segmentation

-## Acciones de fidelización de clientes
+## Customer loyalty actions

-12. Crear un programa de fidelización segmentado por la nueva segmentación RFM
+12. Create a loyalty program segmented by the new RFM segmentation